brightway-lca/bw_hestia_bridge/docs/content/format.md

-# Mapping the data format
+# Mapping the Data Format

 ## Cycles and Transformations